 About selling my graphic works

-Maybe I can name here one day an art gallery.
+Maybe I can name here one day an art gallery selling my

 What will killer drones in 2023, 10 years from now, look like? – They will be armed rather with technologies of specific poisoning (polonium/ plutonium perhaps).
 They will cause no collateral damage, will be strictly ID-related and not noisy.
 In the final stage they should be not larger than fruit flies and affordable with quantities >10K.

-Boring when they are asked to think about consequences. – The pure images when watching live killings are always welcome.
+Boring when they are asked to think about consequences. – By contrast the pure images when watching live killings are always welcome.

 My dewy-eyed admiration of the British press (you know: "its atmosphere of constructive debate"..) disappeared overnight.
 The Guardian headlined "Pro-Russia comments is trolling" during the Ukraine crisis (in May 2014).
 My comment was this: